 Regina Rudd Merrick has written all her life.
 From the scribbling of a young child writing “I love you” notes to her mother, to the teenager who tried to write a more satisfying sequel to Gone with the Wind, she developed a distinct love of “happily ever after.”
-That love of fiction parlayed into a career as a librarian, and she is currently the director of a small public library in Marion, KY.
+That love of fiction parlayed into a career as a librarian, and she is the former director of a small public library in Marion, KY.

 She began attending local writing workshops and continued to hone her craft by writing several short and novel-length fan-fiction pieces published online.
 In fact, it was after writing Christian-themed stories based on a television show that ended too soon that she decided to pursue original fiction.
 With encouragement from some writing friends, she attended her first ACFW conference and met like-minded writers that were as concerned with building others up as with their own careers.